lbechberger/ReinforcementLearning_SS23/labs/2_dynamic_programming/description.md

 ### Task:
 - Use the file `code_stub.py` as a starting point to implement your solution.
 - Implement the `policy iteration algorithm`, which we discussed in the lecture, for finding the best policy.
-Use a discount factor of 1.
+Use a discount factor of 1 and a convergence threshold of 0.001.
 - Hint: You can access the transition probability matrix of the environment with `env.env.P` , all states with `env.env.observation_space.n` and all actions with `env.env.action_space.n`.

 The following code shows how you can work with `env.env.P`: